-Superclass of: E15 Identifier Assignment
+Subclass of: E13 Attribute assignment Superclass of: E15 Identifier Assignment assignment of uniform titles.

 Scope note: This class comprises activities that result in the allocation of an identifier to any Entity.
-An assignment of uniform titles.
+An

 Identifier Assignment may include the creation of the identifier from multiple constituents.
 The syntax and kinds of constituents to be used may be declared in a rule.
 It also includes the